oracle/tribuo/docs/Architecture.md

   feature(s).
 Local transformation pipelines are those that are applied only to the given named feature(s), whereas global transformations pipelines are applied after local pipelines and apply to every feature.
 Local transformations pipelines can also be applied via a regex.
-Specifically , every feature name which matches the regex receives a copy of that transformation pipeline, and that pipeline is then applied to the feature.
+Specifically, every feature name which matches the regex receives a copy of that transformation pipeline, and that pipeline is then applied to the feature.
 An exception will be thrown if an attempt is made to apply a regex transformation to a feature that has already received a local transformationvpipeline.
 Additionally, all transformations are applied to the feature domain to ensure it maintains the proper statistics.

-Currently, transformations must be based on only a single feature at a time , but we plan to introduce global feature transformations in some future release to allow operations over the whole feature space such as PCA.
+Currently, transformations must be based on only a single feature at a time, but we plan to introduce global feature transformations in some future release to allow operations over the whole feature space such as PCA.

 ## Weights and Metadata